jototland/stackedit_workspace/statistikknotater/bayesian.md

 ### Bayes theorem: continous version

-In the continuous case, we no longer have a finite partition of $S$ into discrete events.
+In the continuous case, we no longer have a finite partition of $S$ into discrete events, or a probability mass function.

 Instead we have a continuous probability density function $p$ depending on one or more parameters $\theta$.
 To calculate probabilities, we need to integrate: $F(x) = \int_{-\infty}^{x}p(\theta)d\theta$.
 Then we can calculate $P(a<x<b) = F(b)-F(a)$

-Since we can no longer use the discrete law of total probability, the denominator becomes
+Since we can no longer use the discrete law of total probability, the denominator in Bayses theorem becomes

 $$ \int_0^1P(x|p) = $$

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjY3NjQwNTkwLC0xNzY4MjU1ODAsMTYzOT
+eyJoaXN0b3J5IjpbMTIyNzgyNDcxNSwtMTc2ODI1NTgwLDE2Mz
-U0NTM2MV19
+k1NDUzNjFdfQ==
 -->